RHS Chelsea Flower Show

 The garden

+Surrounded by beautiful planting, the centre of the garden is fully immersive.
+Taking inspiration from the Basque artist Eduardo Chillida, the central structure echo’s the artists ceramic sculptures, providing a safe and enveloping space where sunlight and shade change throughout the day.
 A winding path leads visitors through richly planted borders, where shifting colours envelop five sculptures, each representing one of the five gynaecological cancers.
 From a central pool, water flows gently through deep rills, guiding the journey onward, into intimate nooks with secluded seating, then widens into a communal space for open and honest conversations.
-These contrasting environments are designed to break the silence, foster connection, and ultimately help save lives #SILENTNOMORE.
+These contrasting environments are designed to break the silence, foster connection and ultimately help save lives #SILENTNOMORE.

-The planting transitions from soft greys, pinks, and blues to bold, vibrant tones.
-Chosen species evoke the five gynaecological cancers through fleshy forms and crinkled textures.
-The design reflects the Lady’s Garden Foundation’s bold, fearless spirit.
+The planting transitions from soft greys, pinks and blues to bold, vibrant tones that are reflective of the Lady’s Garden Foundation’s bold, fearless spirit.

 Key plants